 It discusses these issues with reference to eleven sites from the UK, Germany, the USA, Australia and China, focusing specifically on how designers incorporate evidence of landscape change, both cultural and natural.
-There has been little research into how these developed landscapes are perceived by visitors and local residents and this book addresses this.
+There has been little research into how these developed landscapes are perceived by visitors and local residents.
 This book examines how the tangible material traces of pastness are interpreted by the visitor and the impact of the intangible elements - hidden traces, experiences and memories.

-The book draws together theory in the field and implications for practice in landscape architecture and concludes with an examination of how different approaches to revealing and reimagining change can impact on the future management of the site.
+The book draws together theory in the field and implications for practice in landscape architecture and concludes with an examination of how different approaches to revealing and reimagining change can affect the future management of the site.

 2. The qualities of derelict, underused and neglected sites

 3. Eleven landscapes and their qualities

 ‘Musing on the tracks – the first interlude

 5. Perceptions of material and spatial qualities in developed sites

 ‘Temporalities at Orford Ness’ – the second interlude